-The Directors are responsible for the other information presented in the Annual Report together with the financial statements.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.